capstone-engine/capstone/docs/AutoSync.md

 cmake -G Ninja -DLLVM_TARGETS_TO_BUILD=<ARCH> -DCMAKE_BUILD_TYPE=Debug ../llvm
 cmake --build . --target llvm-tblgen --config Debug

-# 4. Run git log and copy the hash of the release commit for the next step.
-git log

-# 5. Run the updater
+# 4. Run the updater
 cd ../../suite/auto-sync/
-mkdir build
-cd build
-../Update-Arch.sh <ARCH> <PATH-TO-LLVM> <LLVM-RELEASE_HASH>
+./Updater/ASUpdater.py -a <ARCH>
 ```

 The update script will execute the steps described above and copy the new files to their directories.